zbyte64/django-dockit/docs/source/index.rst

-Welcome to Django Dockits's documentation!
+Welcome to Django DocKits's documentation!
 ==========================================